 Sensors Daily, May 6, 2020

 This article will provide an overview of marketing principles and a brief review of the results of the MEMS Commercialization Report Card.
 When conducting interviews, it became apparent to me that, when following up on the 30 plus respondents to my annual Report Card study, it would be interesting to take a deep dive into the rationales for their submitted grades.

 Sensors for Advanced Automotive Applications

-Last month’s CES clearly indicated the ever-growing, mainstream role of electronics in automobiles — where several years ago there were no automakers at the event, this year there were 10, from Audi to Volkswagen.
-Many automakers were demonstrating their novel and advanced Infotainment and display systems as well as safety systems using radars lasers and camera to enable so-called “self-driving cars.”
+Last month’s CES clearly indicated the ever-growing, mainstream role of electronics in automobiles — several years ago there were no automakers at the event, and this year there were 10, from Audi to Volkswagen.
+Many automakers were demonstrating their novel and advanced Infotainment and display systems as well as safety systems using radars lasers and cameras to enable so-called “self-driving cars.”